 Position: Assistant Coach

-Jordan Byrd is in his 13th year as Clemson assistant golf coach.
+Jordan Byrd is in his 15th year as Clemson associate golf coach.
 He has been regarded as one of the top assistant coaches in the nation throughout his time at Clemson.
 Three times he has been one of 10 finalist for the Jan Strickland Award (including 2017), which is presented by Taylor Made-Adidas Golf and given to the top assistant coach in the nation by the Golf Coaches Association.

 From recruiting to golf instruction to facility enhancement to overall administration of the program, Byrd has had a positive influence on Larry Penley’s program.
 He had a big hand in the design and fundraising for the Larry Penley Golf Building that was dedicated in the fall of 2011.